Jejugo/games-played-react/instructions.md

 ### Instructions

-For this exercise, imagine that you're building a section of a simple video game website where we should be able to add users and display users, along with the number of games he/she has played.

 **Task**: Create a React app that lets us add a user's first name, last name, and username.
 When the user is added, the number of games that he/she has played is